DeepikaAa1003/UsedCarsValuePredictionML/README.md

 ## Architecture
 * For Storage: Amazon Simple Storage Service (Amazon S3) was used because of it offering on scalability, data availability, security, and performance.
-* For Application Deployment: Heroku was used as cloud platform to deploy the application becasue its suppprt of different programming languages.
+* For Application Deployment: Heroku was used as cloud platform to deploy the application becasue its suppport of different programming languages.
 ![Figure2](images/Image2.png)

 ## Technologies Used